randy3k/UnitTesting-example/README.md

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/mos.png' width='500'></img>

-To enable [multiple os feature](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/) for travis-ci, we have to send an email to _support@travis-ci.com_.
+To enable [multiple os feature](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/) for travis-ci, you have to send an email to _support@travis-ci.com_.
 Muitiple os feature is under beta testing and is only enabled upon request (see the link for details).

 ### Appveyor